Laura Overdeck

-Laura Anne Bilodeau Overdeck is an American math education entrepreneur and philanthropist.
-Overdeck is the founder and president of the Bedtime Math Foundation, a nonprofit that seeks to bring recreational math to children through their parents.
+Laura Overdeck (née Bilodeau) is an American education reformer, author and movie producer.
+Overdeck is the founder and president of the Bedtime Math Foundation, a nonprofit that helps parents teach their kids math in fun, recreational ways through a free app.
+She also authored a book series entitled Bedtime Math published by MacMillan.
+Overdeck is the producer of the movie Rule Breakers, the inspiring story of the first all-girls robotics team in Afghanistan.
+In her role on the New Jersey Pandemic Relief Fund, she launched the New Jersey Tutoring Corps to address learning loss during the COVID pandemic.
+The Tutoring Corps continues to function today as a standalone nonprofit operating statewide at 80 sites.

-Early life and education
+Early life

 Overdeck is the daughter of Emily and Gilbert R. Bilodeau of Westfield, New Jersey.

-She attended Westfield High School, where she was valedictorian of her class.
+She graduated from Westfield High School in 1987, where she was valedictorian of her class.
 She was also selected for and participated in the New Jersey Governor's School in the Sciences.

 Overdeck went on to earn a bachelor's degree in astrophysical sciences from Princeton University.

 She also holds a master's degree in business administration from the Wharton School, and an honorary doctorate in engineering from Stevens Institute of Technology.

 Career

 After completing her education, Overdeck held positions at D.E.
 Shaw & Co. and at Stanford Research Institute.

 Overdeck founded the nonprofit Bedtime Math in 2012, sending out playful nightly math posts for children to solve with their parents.
 The blog received early critical acclaim, and the following year she published Bedtime Math: A Fun Excuse to Stay Up Late, her first of four books with Feiwel & Friends, an imprint of Macmillan Children's Publishing Group.

 In 2021, she received Mathical Honors for Bedtime Math: This Time It’s Personal.
 Subsequently, the Bedtime Math team created an app version of the offering; University of Chicago researchers found that app usage increased children's math skills by an extra three months in one school year, publishing the results in Science.

 Overdeck has published opinion pieces on children's math education in TIME Magazine, Huffington Post, USA Today, the Houston Chronicle, and Quartz.

-Overdeck serves as a trustee at Princeton University and is vice chair of the board of trustees at the Liberty Science Center in New Jersey.
+Overdeck is a trustee at Princeton University and vice chair of the board of trustees at the Liberty Science Center in New Jersey.

-She also serves on the advisory boards of the Johns Hopkins Center for Talented Youth and Khan Academy.
+She also is on the advisory boards of the Johns Hopkins Center for Talented Youth and Khan Academy.